Meet our Keynote and Plenary speakers

 The vulnerable brain: pathways to and from addiction

-Yasmin Hurd, USADr.
-Yasmin Hurd is the director of the addiction institute within the Mount Sinai Behavioral Health System as well as the Ward Coleman chair of translational neuroscience and professor of psychiatry and neuroscience at the Icahn School of medicine at Mount Sinai in New York.
+Yasmin Hurd, USAYasmin Hurd is the director of the addiction institute within the Mount Sinai behavioral health system as well as the Ward Coleman chair of translational neuroscience and professor of psychiatry and neuroscience at the Icahn School of medicine at Mount Sinai in New York.
 Hurd’s translational research examines the neurobiology of drug abuse and related psychiatric disorders.
 Her research exploring the neurobiological effects of cannabis and heroin has significantly shaped the field.
 Using multidisciplinary research approaches, her research has provided unique insights into the impact of developmental cannabis exposure and epigenetic mechanisms underlying the drug’s protracted effects.
-Based on Hurd’s high impact accomplishments and her advocacy of drug addiction education and health, she was inducted into both the National Academy of medicine and the National Academy of science, complementing other honors she has received in the field.
+Based on Hurd’s high impact accomplishments and her advocacy of drug addiction education and health, she was inducted into both the National Academy of medicine and the National Academy of science, complementing other honours she has received in the field.

 Plenary Speakers